Larry Lloyd: Nottingham Forest

 In 1979, Lloyd and Forest won the European Cup and retained the League Cup.

 In the 1979–80 League Cup they reached the final for the third season running but lost to Wolverhampton Wanderers.

 In June 1979, Lloyd represented the League of Ireland XI as a guest player in a tour of Asia, scoring twice in a 4–1 win over Singapore.

 In 1980, Forest retained their European crown.

-Also in May 1980, Lloyd earned a recall to the England squad and played in the 4–1 loss to Wales in the Home Internationals.
-It was to be his fourth and final cap, coming eight years after his previous one.
+International career

+Lloyd made four appearances for England in an international career which spanned over eight years.
+He made his debut on 19 May 1971 under the managership of Alf Ramsey in a Home Championship game against Wales which ended in a 0–0 draw.
+He made two further appearances, against Switzerland and Northern Ireland in 1971 and 1972 but was not picked again until 17 May 1980.
+Now under the managership of Ron Greenwood, Lloyd was picked to play against Wales again in the Home Championship.
+This was his last international appearance as England lost 4–1 to Wales at the Racecourse Ground in Wrexham.

+Coaching career

 Wigan Athletic

 Lloyd left Forest for Wigan Athletic in March 1981, where he was player-manager taking over from Ian McNeill.
 In 1981–82, he guided them to promotion from the Fourth Division, in only their fourth season as a Football League team.
 The following season, Lloyd oversaw their survival in the Third Division.

 Notts County

 Lloyd's success as Wigan attracted the attention of Notts County, who were looking for a new first team manager after Jimmy Sirrel "moved upstairs".
-However, after Lloyd's only season at Meadow Lane he left the club after relegation ended their three-year stay in the First Division.
+However, after Lloyd's only season at Meadow Lane he left the club after relegation ended their three-year stay in the First Division, being sacked on 21 October 1984.

-Later years
+Personal life

 Up until 2000 Lloyd was a regular and outspoken pundit for Nottingham-based local radio, firstly on GEM AM and latterly on Century 106, covering Forest matches.
 He lived in Spain for many years, where he had a number of bars and dealt in property sales.
 He was involved in football as manager of amateur side Real Marbella.

+In 2001 after falling on hard times, Lloyd took the decision to sell his European competition medals raising £12,000 from a sale at Christie's.
+He regretted selling the medals which he claimed was forced on him by his financial position.

+In 2008 Lloyd's autobiography titled "Hard Man, Hard Game" was published.

 In 2021, he returned to the UK to live in Nottinghamshire.
+Lloyd died on 28 March 2024, at the age of 75.